tolaoniyangi/gis_for_designers-template/tutorial_making_posts.md

 6. create a new empty file in your text editor
 7. **Copy** all of the raw markdown from `.md` file in this repository and **paste** it in to this empty file.
 8. Save the file in the following format `2020-01-03-lastname.md`
-9. Once you save the file your text editor will recognize you are writing in markdown and will start highlighting the special syntax of this language:
+9. once you save the file your text editor will recognize you are writing in markdown and will start highlighting the special syntax of this language:
 ![syntax highlight]
-10. Now we will edit this file to get familiar with how to write in markdown
+10. now we will edit this file to get familiar with how to write in markdown
-11. 7.
-Edit the document's header (the area highlighted in a magenta dashed line above).
+11. edit the document's header (the area highlighted in a magenta dashed line above).
     - layout should stay labeled as post: `layout: post`
     - change the date to today's date
     - leave the image as-is for now
     - change the title to your uni:  `title:  "xyz2222"`
     - change the author to your name: `author: "Jane Adams"`

-12. Edit the document to practice formatting text and including links.
+12. edit the document to practice formatting text and including links.
 Write in the document so you have:
     - a paragraph of text (use your final project proposal)
     - a word in bold,
     - a word in italics